 In addition to a $5,000 cash award, the winner will receive additional support donated by Binghamton businesses and organizations:

-- Five hours of accounting services: Davidson Fox & Co.
+- 5 hours of accounting services: Davidson Fox & Co., Binghamton

-- One-year membership to Greater Binghamton Chamber of Commerce
+- 1 year membership in the Greater Binghamton Chamber of Commerce

-- $500 in website services courtesy of Freshy Sites
+- $500.00 in website services courtesy of Freshy Sites, Binghamton

 The competition’s criteria includes the following:

 - Applicants must either plan to start a business or have an existing business that is less than five years old.